 Other options for long-term stays in Bodega Bay can be found through Bodega Bay and Beyond, a real estate and vacation rental firm in business for over thirty years.

 Since only about 28 percent of Bodega Bay homeowners are full-time residents, Bodega Bay and Beyond rents over 70 properties.
 From Tomales Bay to Jenner, there are stunning residences on and near the Coast from studios to massive five bedrooms homes.
-All are fully furnished and turn-key, whether you want golf course or whale-watching views, a business retreat, romantic getaway, pet-friendly or kid-friendly.
+All are fully furnished and turn-key, whether you want golf course or whale-watching views, a business retreat, romantic getaway, pet-friendly, or kid-friendly.

 Whether you are looking to get away for a weekend or a month, Bodega Bay and the Sonoma Coast is a wonderful and easy escape.
 The Sonoma Coast is brimming with excellent accommodations and fabulous restaurants.
 You can’t beat the miles of savage scenery outside of the relatively civilized borders of downtown Bodega Bay.
+For more things to do and see in Sonoma County see these articles by Wander writers.
+And, if you are touring California, Wander With Wonder has tons of great ideas for you.